Report: Sources Say Sessions Misled Congress About Russia Meeting

 On Sunday, Reuters reported that three sources have contradicted Sessions’s claim, made under oath, that he opposed a Trump campaign plan to meet with Russians during the 2016 campaign.

-The sources told Reuters that they had spoken to Special Counsel Robert Mueller or Congressional committees investing Russian electoral interference about the discrepancy between what Sessions told Congress and what they recall.
+The sources told Reuters that they had spoken to Special Counsel Robert Mueller or congressional committees investing Russian electoral interference about the discrepancy between what Sessions told Congress and what they recall.

 A fourth source had told Reuters last year that Sessions opposed the meeting, and said on Sunday that he stood by that statement.